India Facts For Kids

 The Jaines believe in non-violence to all living things to such a degree that they sweep the ground in front of them so as not to kill any insects.
 Now that’s awesome.

 Watching movies is a popular pastime in India.
 Bombay is the center of India’s film industry.
-Ever heard of Bollywood?
+Ever hear of Bollywood?

 When Indian people greet each other they place their hands together and say “Namaste”, which means, “I bow to the divine in you.”
 Older people are treated with great respect in India.